opentok/opentok-unity-sample-windows/README.md

 Unity Windows Rendering sample
 =====================================

-In this repo you will find a sample of Unity integration of [Opentok Windows SDK](https://tokbox.com/developer/sdks/windows/).
+In this repo, you will find a sample of a Unity integration with the [Opentok Windows SDK](https://tokbox.com/developer/sdks/windows/).

 Please note that this sample is only compatible with Windows.